-Natixis Funds' shareholders may access account information, including share balances and recent account activity, online by visiting the Funds' website at im.natixis.com.
+Natixis Funds' shareholders may access account information, including share balances and recent account activity online, by visiting our website at im.natixis.com.
 Transactions may also be processed online for certain accounts (restrictions may apply).
 Such transactions include purchases, redemptions and exchanges, and shareholders are automatically eligible for these features.
 Natixis Funds has taken measures to ensure the security of shareholder accounts, including the encryption of data and the use of personal identification numbers ("PINs").
 In addition, you may restrict these privileges from your account by calling Natixis Funds at 800-225-5478, or writing to us at P.O.
 Box 219579, Kansas City, MO 64121-9579.
-More information regarding these features may be found on the Funds' website at im.natixis.com.
+More information regarding these features may be found on our website at im natixis com